hackabit19/Flamers/README.md

      ______________________________________________________________________________________________________________________

-These links contain the final Jupyter Notebook on Google Collab.
+These links contain the **final** Jupyter Notebook on Google Collab.

 **Notebook link:** https://drive.google.com/open?id=1w-hwquWq4Xl5MtDYPZhtrvctDLhCoyPX

 **Data:** https://drive.google.com/open?id=1tSQrbXJ4dz-39xHSPYli3ePYZzKFl0T3
+*Note that, the dataset is under a license which prevents it from unauthorized sharing.
+It is provided here only for reference and must not be shared.
+Access will be removed after the hack is over.*